YasminBeatriz/Round-Robin-Process-Scheduling-Simulation/README.md

 For Quantum Expiration event:
   - Total time of CPU utilized by that process so far;
   - Total CPU time remaining;

+The simulation uses a Regular Queue to manage the processes, and a Priority Queue to manage the events according to the event's creation time.
+Both Regular and Priority Queues are implemented using Linked Lists and one can see the code on

+Header files:
+- LinkedList.h
+- Queue.h
+- PriorityQueue.h

+Source Code:
+- LinkedList.c
+- Queue.c
+- PriorityQueue.c